 The EFSF was initially designed to issue notes guaranteed by euro area member states for up to around €440 billion to lend on to euro area member states in financial difficulty.
-The assistance was subject to conditions negotiated with the European Commission in liaison with the ECB and, where appropriate the International Monetary Fund (IMF), which the Eurogroup needed to approve.
+The assistance was subject to conditions negotiated with by the beneficiary Member State (BMS) and the European Commission in liaison with the ECB and, where appropriate the International Monetary Fund (IMF), and which the Eurogroup was required to approve.